tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 * Encourage students to work in pairs or groups on in-class activities to help facilitate discussions as well as troubleshooting.
 Collaborative exercises such as student-led activity reviews and discussions are built into this lesson.

+* If students have issues with plots rendering blank in the Jupyter Lab preview, have them refer to the [troubleshooting section](../Supplemental/PyVizInstallationGuide.md#troubleshooting) of the Pyviz Installation Guide.

 * Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).

 ### Sample Class Video (Highly Recommended)